Harleston, Norfolk

 What Is the Community Like in Harleston?

 Harleston has a remarkably active community for its size.
 The annual Harleston and Waveney Art Trail showcases work from local artists across studios and pop-up venues throughout the town.
-Regular community events, seasonal fairs, and a strong network of clubs and societies keep social life vibrant.
+Regular community events, seasonal fairs, and a strong network of clubs and societies keep social life lively.
 The town’s demographic is shifting as remote workers and young families discover its affordability and character, adding energy to the established community.

 Best for